-Take on a significant role during a clergy vacancy (or 'interregnum') Attend safeguarding training and co-operate with the church leadership team to manage any safeguarding cases that may arise, in line with Church of England policy and guidance Prepare for and meet with the Archdeacon or Area Dean for the Triennial Inspection Buildings and maintenance Arrange to inspect the fabric of the church every year and make a report about the state of the building to the PCC and to the Annual Parochial Church Meeting Ensure the PCC commissions a Quinquennial (five yearly) Inspection Report of the church and acts upon its recommendations Make sure the PCC obtains a Faculty whenever necessary (See Section 3 below) Keep the church Terrier and Inventory, and Log Book, up to date Sources of support The key to a successful period of office as Churchwarden is regular meeting and communication with the Incumbent and other members of the leadership team to discuss and plan together for the life of the parish.
+- Arrange to inspect the fabric of the church every year and make a report about the state of the building to the PCC and to the Annual Parochial Church Meeting - Ensure the PCC commissions a Quinquennial (five yearly) Inspection Report of the church and acts upon its recommendations - Make sure the PCC obtains a Faculty whenever necessary (see links on page 13). - · Keep the church Terrier and Inventory, and Log Book, up to date

+4. Sources of support

-If your incumbent leaves, the Archdeacon and Area Dean will guide you through the vacancy process.
-The Archdeacon is the "first port of call" outside the parish for a Churchwarden who needs support or advice.
-Please do not hesitate to be in touch via Rachel Stewart, PA to the Archdeacons, if you need help. rachel.stewart@bristoldiocese.org For further reference A useful handbook and guide to church law:
+- The key to a successful period of office as Churchwarden is regular meeting and communication with the Incumbent and other members of the leadership team to discuss and plan together for the life of the parish. - If your incumbent leaves, the Archdeacon and Area Dean will guide you through the vacancy process. - The Archdeacon is the "first port of call" outside the parish for a Churchwarden who needs support or advice.
+Please do not hesitate to be in touch via Rachel Stewart, PA to the Archdeacons, if you need help.

+For further reference

+A useful handbook and guide to church law:

-Practical Church Management: a guide for every parish James Behrens (updated 2014) Or a shorter and lighter read:
+• Practical Church Management: a Guide for Every Parish by James Behrens (updated 2014)